NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(add-near2far fcen df nfreq near2far-regions...)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Add a bunch of `near2far-region`s to the current simulation (initializing the fields if they have not yet been initialized), telling Meep to accumulate the appropriate field Fourier transforms for `nfreq` equally spaced frequencies covering the frequency range `fcen-df/2` to `fcen+df/2`.
-Return a *near2far object*, which you can pass to the functions below to get the far fields.
+Add a bunch of `near2far-region`s to the current simulation (initializing the fields if they have not yet been initialized), telling Meep to accumulate the appropriate field Fourier transforms for `nfreq` equally-spaced frequencies covering the frequency range `fcen-df/2` to `fcen+df/2`.
+Return a `near2far` object, which you can pass to the functions below to get the far fields.

 Each `near2far-region` is identical to `flux-region` except for the name: in 3d, these give a set of planes (**important:** all these "near surfaces" must lie in a single *homogeneous* material with *isotropic* $\varepsilon$ and $\mu$ &mdash; and they should *not* lie in the PML regions) surrounding the source(s) of outgoing radiation that you want to capture and convert to a far field.
-Ideally, these should form a closed surface, but in practice it is sufficient for the `near2far-region`s to capture all of the radiation in the direction of the far-field points. **Important:** as for flux computations, each `near2far-region` should be assigned a `weight` of ±1 indicating the direction of the outward normal relative to the +coordinate direction.
+Ideally, these should form a closed surface, but in practice it is sufficient for the `near2far-region`s to capture all of the radiation in the direction of the far-field points. **Important:** as for flux computations, each `near2far-region` should be assigned a `weight` of &#177;1 indicating the direction of the outward normal relative to the +coordinate direction.
 So, for example, if you have six regions defining the six faces of a cube, i.e. the faces in the +x, -x, +y, -y, +z, and -z directions, then they should have weights +1, -1, +1, -1, +1, and -1 respectively.
 Note that, neglecting discretization errors, all near-field surfaces that enclose the same outgoing fields are equivalent and will yield the same far fields with a discretization-induced difference that vanishes with increasing resolution etc.

-*After* the simulation `run` is complete, you can compute the far fields.
-This is usually for a pulsed source .so that the fields have decayed away and the Fourier transforms have finished accumulating.
+After the simulation `run` is complete, you can compute the far fields.
+This is usually for a pulsed source so that the fields have decayed away and the Fourier transforms have finished accumulating.

-**`(get-farfield near2far x)`**
+**`(get_farfield near2far x)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Given a `vector3` point `x` which can lie anywhere outside the near-field surface, including outside the computational cell and a near2far object, returns the computed (Fourier-transformed) "far" fields at x as list of length 6`nfreq`, consisting of fields (Ex1,Ey1,Ez1,Hx1,Hy1,Hz1,Ex2,Ey2,Ez2,Hx2,Hy2,Hz2,...) for the frequencies 1,2,…,`nfreq`.
+Given a `vector3` point `x` which can lie anywhere outside the near-field surface, including outside the computational cell and a near2far object, returns the computed (Fourier-transformed) "far" fields at `x` as list of length 6`nfreq`, consisting of fields (Ex1,Ey1,Ez1,Hx1,Hy1,Hz1,Ex2,Ey2,Ez2,Hx2,Hy2,Hz2,...) for the frequencies 1,2,…,`nfreq`.

 **`(output-farfields near2far fname where resolution)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Given an HDF5 file name `fname` (does *not* include the `.h5` suffix), a `volume` given by `where` (may be 0d, 1d, 2d, or 3d), and a `resolution` (in grid points / distance $a$), outputs the far fields in `where` (which may lie *outside* the computational cell) in a grid with the given resolution (which may differ from the FDTD grid resolution) to the HDF5 file as a set of twelve array datasets `ex.r`, `ex.i`, ..., `hz.r`, `hz.i`, giving the real and imaginary parts of the Fourier-transformed $E$ and $H$ fields on this grid.
-Each dataset is an nx×ny×nz×nfreq 4d array of space×frequency although dimensions that =1 are omitted.
+Given an HDF5 file name `fname` (does *not* include the `.h5` suffix), a `volume` given by `where` (may be 0d, 1d, 2d, or 3d), and a `resolution` (in grid points / distance unit), outputs the far fields in `where` (which may lie *outside* the computational cell) in a grid with the given resolution (which may differ from the FDTD grid resolution) to the HDF5 file as a set of twelve array datasets `ex.r`, `ex.i`, ..., `hz.r`, `hz.i`, giving the real and imaginary parts of the Fourier-transformed $E$ and $H$ fields on this grid.
+Each dataset is an nx&#215;ny&#215;nz&#215;nfreq 4d array of space&#215;frequency although dimensions that =1 are omitted.

 Note that far fields have the same units and scaling as the *Fourier transforms* of the fields, and hence cannot be directly compared to time-domain fields.
 In practice, it is easiest to use the far fields in computations where overall scaling (units) cancel out or are irrelevant, e.g. to compute the fraction of the far fields in one region vs. another region.